Lerner and Loewe: Brigadoon

 Brigadoon was the pair's first significant hit.
 Loewe and Lerner reportedly auditioned their music fifty times before successfully finding investors to help mount their production.

 Brigadoon's plot centers on two New York natives who are visiting the highlands of Scotland.
 While there, they happen upon a village that is enchanted by magic to appear only once every century.
 The material was said to be inspired by the stories of James M. Barrie and also a direct quote from Frederick Loewe: "faith can move mountains."
 The original Broadway production opened in 1947 at the Ziegfeld Theatre and won the Drama Critics Award for Best Musical of the Year.
 In 1949 Brigadoon opened at the West End Theatre in London.
-It has since experienced several successful revivals as well as a film starring Gene Kelly and Cyd Charisse.
+It has been revived successfully several times.
+A film starring Gene Kelly and Cyd Charisse was also made.

 Paint Your Wagon

 Regarded by the duo as a "success, but not a hit", Paint Your Wagon opened in 1951 at the Shubert Theatre to mixed reviews.
 The story takes place in California during the Gold Rush and focuses on the relationship between a father who works as a miner and his daughter.

 Two years after its New York opening, the musical made its West End debut in 1953 and ran for nearly 500 performances.

 Years later, in 1969, Lerner asked Loewe to return to the project to specifically write new songs for the film version.
 Loewe, who had since retired, declined, but gave Lerner permission to collaborate with Andre Previn for the additional songs.
 The one rule Jay Lerner and Frederick Loewe abided by for the entirety of their partnership was that if one wished to work with another lyricist or composer, he must tell the other; this also applied for any time someone requested to work with either one of them.
 While Lerner received permission and created new songs with Previn specifically for the film, the reception of the movie musical was predominantly negative.
 The most popular songs from this musical were written in its earliest stages with both Lerner and Loewe at the helm, including "I Was Born Under a Wand'rin' Star", "They Call the Wind Maria" and "I Talk To The Trees."